Azure/autorest.java/docs/client/models.md

 }
 ```

-Enums are also listed in the `models` namespace, so say you have enum class `DogTypes`.
+Enums are also listed in the `models` sub-package, so say you have enum class `DogTypes`.
 To access the `DALMATION` enum, your code would look like

 ```java
 package com.azure.pets;